 The Company shall carry out full scale customer due diligence (CDD) before opening an account.
-When the true identity of the account holder is not known, the Company shall file Suspicious Transaction Reporting (STR) as per details provided in Annexure IV
+If an existing KYC compliant customer desires to open another account or avail any other product or service from Aryadhan, there shall be no need for a fresh CDD exercise as far as identification of the customer is concerned.
+When the true identity of the account holder is not known, the Company shall file Suspicious Transaction Reporting (STR).